marcociccone/yapt/README.md

 A simple framework that takes inspiration from all the best outside.
-From an idea of Marco Cannici [PyTorch trainer](https://gitlab.com/airlab-404/pytorch-trainer) Mostly inspired form [PyTorch Lightning](https://github.com/PyTorchLightning/), but better suited for our purposes.
+From an idea of Marco Cannici [PyTorch trainer](https://gitlab.com/airlab-404/pytorch-trainer) Mostly inspired from [PyTorch Lightning](https://github.com/PyTorchLightning/), but better suited for our purposes.

 We developed this library to help our students from Polimi (and ourselvelves) to stay organized when writing code and designing experiments.
 The goal is to have a non-monolithic code base that is easily debuggable and scalable.